Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/AzureRM.Profile.md

 Loads Azure authentication information from a file.

 ### [Remove-AzureRmAccount](Remove-AzureRmAccount.md)
-Removes account credentials and associated subscriptions and tenants.
+Remove all credentials and contexts associated with this account.

 ### [Remove-AzureRmContext](Remove-AzureRmContext.md)
 Remove a context from the set of available contexts